 Ask any of the 5,100 folks (No, the actual attendance wasn't even close to the pathetic 9,000 announced) who sat in the freezing cold last night to watch this team post yet another embarrassing performance what the problem is and 90% of them will tell you the same thing - this team has no attacking threat.
 Unfortunately, many of those same people will say that it's time for the club to sack Frank Klopas and move in a new direction.
 I see a bigger problem.
 I see a club with a staff who has yet to be given the tools they need to have sustained success.

 While New York gets Henry, Cahill, etc..., and LA gets Beckham, Donovan, Keane, and likely Lampard, what does Chicago get?
 Puppo?
 Robayo?
 MacDonald?
 Nazarit?
 Puerari?
-And on and on and on.
+And on and the best site on and on.
 Now, I'm not saying that Chicago Fire needs a big name player, it would be nice - but not necessary.
 What we need is a player who can actually play.
 Not some garage sale find who might be able to make an impact on the team.

 Chicago is the third largest city in the United States and a major sports town, yet only 5,100 people showed up last night.
 Why?
 It certainly wasn't because of the cold, just look at the crowd that showed up in Colorado for the USMNT match in the snow.
 It wasn't because Chicago doesn't like soccer, look at any big time match held at Soldier Field.
 The reason people don't show up is because the product on the field doesn't warrant spending the money.
 I know *former* season ticket holders who have said that they refuse to put another dime into this club because clearly the owner can't be bothered to do the same.